zy-yao/Biography/content/home/experience.md

   description = """
   Responsibilities include:

-  * Develop the back-end of big data-driven system with state-of-art machine learning algorithms, like deep learning
+  * Develop the back-end of big data-driven system with state-of-art machine learning algorithms, like reinforcement learning
-  * Design prototypes for performance evaluation of components and for big data programming models and context links
+  * Design prototypes for performance evaluation of components and for big data programming models and their context links
-  * Cooperate with colleagues in range wide of works, including system deployment and thesis writing
+  * Conduct research works, including reviewing the literature, abstracting projects and writing papers
   """
 # Responsibilities include: